technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 3/Lab 03-Remove commit history from a Git Repository and push the changes to GitHub.md

 2. Browse to the following link: +++https://github.com/technofocus-pte/change-commit-history+++

-    In this lab you will create the repository using a public template “**skills-change-commit-history**”.
+    In this lab, you will create the repository using a public template “**skills-change-commit-history**”.

     ![](./media/image1.png)